Huey Freeman: Personality

 Huey is shown to admire several historical figures.
 In "The Return of the King" he is the only person who still looks up to Martin Luther King Jr. after King awakens from a 32-year coma and is misconstrued by the public as a terrorist sympathizer.
 As mentioned before, Huey is named after Huey P. Newton, the co-founder of the Black Panthers.
 During "The Story of Gangstalicious Part 2" Huey states that Muhammad Ali is a hero of his.
 He also has many posters of King, Che Guevara, Malcolm X and Hugo Chavez.
 Three figures he has quoted before are Langston Hughes, Karl Marx, and Khalil Gibran.

 While Huey is always portrayed as being a left-wing radical, his specific political ideologies are more logical and less radical than other characters portray them as.
 On several occasions, such as "The Block is Hot," he has demonstrated a following of revolutionary socialism.
 This is also backed up because Huey has posters of revolutionary socialists in his room.
 A belief in anarchism is also plausible, as several of his statements have paid respect to it, however this is not confirmed.
 In "Or Die Trying..." he teaches a theater ticket taker about anarcho-syndicalism and Marxism.
 However, a moderate belief in Black nationalism is common, since a desire for a greater unity between the black people of America is a recurring theme.
 Huey has also quoted Karl Marx, suggesting an understanding of communism.
-In "The Real" Huey claims to be the founder of 23 radical leftist organizations, including the Black Revolutionary Organization or B.R.O., Africans Fighting Racism and Oppression or A.F.R.O.,and the Black Revolutionary Underground Heroes, or B.R.U.H.
+In "The Real" Huey claims to be the founder of 23 radical leftist organizations, including the Black Revolutionary Organization or B.R.O., Africans Fighting Racism and Oppression or A.F.R.O., and the Black Revolutionary Underground Heroes, or B.R.U.H.
 In terms of public opinion, the national media within the Boondocks' universe often labels Huey as a "domestic terrorist" throughout various newscasts seen during the third season.

 The only deep insight in Huey's spiritual beliefs is when he believed an innocent man on death row, whose release Huey had worked for, was about to be executed ("The Passion of Reverend Ruckus").
-Alone in a field, Huey dropped to his knees and sobbed as he offered up prayers to God; almost simultaneously, a bizarre chain of events led to the man's sentence being postponed or commuted by the governor.
+Alone in a field, Huey dropped to his knees and sobbed as he offered up prayers to God; almost simultaneously, a bizarre chain of events led to the man's sentence being commuted by the governor.
 Upon learning of this, Huey says: